brcooley/penn_apps/README.md

 * mongo db to store logins and vacations (for time delay)
 * allow cancel vacations

----------------API--------------------
-masherly (hotwire)
-google search
-nytimes
-facebook
-mongoDB, pyMongo
-azure (hosting)
-filepicker.io (picture cropping)
-flickr
-twilio? (send fake texts; notify users about updates to their vacations)

 Desired features for mongoDB to interface with on Facebook:

--status updates
+* status updates
--wall posts
+* wall posts
--like our own pictures
+* like our own pictures
--album creation & picture uploading
+* album creation & picture uploading
--keep track of every creation, both so that it can be retroactively deleted, and so that we can respond to comments or activity
+* keep track of every creation, both so that it can be retroactively deleted, and so that we can respond to comments or activity

--list of jobs, associated with timestamps for execution, with arguments (oauth tokens to jobs)
+* list of jobs, associated with timestamps for execution, with arguments (oauth tokens to jobs)
 * allow cancel vacations